pranavmanivannan/librarian/README.md

     Invalid,   // for invalid data, such as missing sequence number }

+/// The Snapshot struct contains the symbol-pair of the coin being traded, as well as the top 5 asks and bids.
+/// Additionally, it contains the current and previous sequence numbers to be used to keep track of the orderbook.
-pub struct Snapshot {
+/// The timestamp field represents the timestamp given by the orderbook when it generated this snapshot. pub struct Snapshot {
     pub symbol_pair: String,
     pub asks: Vec<Value>,